-After having a love-at-first-site moment with the sport in Montreal (and becoming a huge La Racaille fan during their 2008 run to the MTLRD championship), the Derby Nerd moved to Toronto in time for the 2008 playoffs and has been following the sport closely since.
+After having a love-at-first-site moment with the sport in Montreal, the Derby Nerd moved to Toronto in time for the 2008 playoffs and has been writing about the sport since.

 As D.D.
-Miller, the Derby Nerd is also a writer of fiction.
-His first collection, David Foster Wallace Ruined My Suicide and Other Stories, was published by Wolsak and Wynn in spring 2014, and teaches in the English department at a college in Toronto.
+Miller, the Derby Nerd published his first collection of short stories, David Foster Wallace Ruined My Suicide and Other Stories, with Wolsak and Wynn in spring 2014, and teaches in the English department at a college in Toronto.

 Contact the Nerd at <firstname.lastname@example.org>